 Taking time for myself and incorporating a mindful routine allows me to establish self-love and calmness.

 Now it’s breakfast time!
 In autumn, my body requires a mix of cooling and heating foods.
-Therefore, I choose to eat cooked porridge with dates, banana, agave syrup, cinnamon and flex seeds.
+Therefore, I choose to eat cooked porridge with dates, banana, agave syrup, cinnamon and flax seeds.
 My porridge may vary slightly and sometimes I add another seed or nut if I feel like I need it.
 I love para nuts and walnuts which are also very rich in amino acids and antioxidants.

 I really appreciate each morning and feel lucky to be able to take time for the nourishment of my body, mind and soul.
 Releasing tensions from the night or sleep is important for me to be clear and ready for the day.
 Once my breakfast is done, I clean the table/kitchen, vacuum and then get ready for work.